nel-nuss/FOSSGIS-Project/README.md

 We recommend installing from [OSGeo4W](https://trac.osgeo.org/osgeo4w/) since it comes with the OSGeo4W shell that allows you to run gdal commands that are needed for the analysis.
 Follow the installation instructions on the website.
 4. Create a folder in a location of your choice on your device.
 Make sure that the name does not contain invalid characters or spaces.
 5. Download all scripts into this folder.
 It will later contain all intermediate and result files.
+6. If you want to run the tool multiple times, create new folders every time and copy in the scripts.